 Our graduates are highly sought after by employers.
-The research-based nature of the programmes, the breadth of their contents, and the final-year research projects are major contributory factors in the continued demand for our graduates for industrial and academic research posts.
+The research-based nature of the programmes, the breadth of their contents, and the final year research projects are major contributory factors in the continued demand for our graduates for industrial and academic research posts.

 The diversity of the subjects covered also provides a broad background knowledge appropriate for careers in biotechnology, the pharmaceutical and food industries, National Health Service laboratories (in hospital and public health departments), forensic science and agricultural establishments.
 Graduates have used their general intellectual training to enter a wide variety of non-scientific careers including education, finance and law, health and community work, information technology, management consultancy, manufacturing and journalism.

-Examples of employment undertaken by recent graduates, that directly use the experience gained during their degree, include:
+Types of employment undertaken by recent graduates, that directly use the experience gained during their degree, include: